- Published on

 What Stays the Same

 Deep technical knowledge remains crucial - perhaps more than before.
 Understanding data types, when normalization helps versus hurts, performance implications of join patterns, incremental processing logic.
-Application differs: instead of directly writing transformations, you design models that generate good transformations.
+Application differs: instead of directly writing transformations, you design models that generate good ones.

 Where Declarative Appears Today

-Ingestion Layer Declarations
+Ingestion Layer

-Business Layer Approaches
+Business Layer

-Metrics Layer Declarations
+Metrics Layer

 The Spectrum